What is a Scavi Tour?

 Other Must Sees When Visiting Vatican City

 Once you have confirmation of your Scavi Tour date and time you can start planning the rest of your visit to Vatican City (aka the Holy See.)
-As the center of Catholicism, residence of the Pope and home to many priceless and historical works of art, there is a lot to see at Vatican City.
+As the center of Catholicism, the residence of the Pope and home to many priceless and historical works of art, there is a lot to see at Vatican City.
 We suggest allowing at least one full day to take it all in at a comfortable pace.

 The Vatican Museums

-As the largest museum complex in the world it’s impossible to see it all in one visit so it’s a good idea to plan ahead what you want to see.
-There are four different itineraries for the self guided options taking in different parts of the Vatican Museums.
+As the largest museum complex in the world, it’s impossible to see it all in one visit so it’s a good idea to plan ahead what you want to see.
+There are four different itineraries for the self-guided options taking in different parts of the Vatican Museums.
 If you choose to go it alone we do suggest paying the little extra for a Skip the Line Ticket, especially during peak season.
 There are also guided tours which we recommend if you want to get the most out of your visit.
-Either way you should allow three hours and you will always end up at the Sistine Chapel.
+Either way, you should allow three hours and you will always end up at the Sistine Chapel.

 The Sistine Chapel is the prize at the end of the Vatican Museums trail.
 You can only get there by going through the museums first.
 That doesn’t mean you should rush through the museums though, they are more than worth the time to explore on their own.
 In fact, once you reach the Sistine Chapel for the first time you may be forgiven if you’re a little disappointed.
-Don’t get me wrong, it is magnificent and awe inspiring to see Michelangelo’s famous ceiling but the ever-present crowd and the constant sound of a disembodied voice saying “Please keep moving” and “No cameras!” can somewhat hamper the experience.
+Don’t get me wrong, it is magnificent and awe-inspiring to see Michelangelo’s famous ceiling but the ever-present crowd and the constant sound of a disembodied voice saying “Please keep moving” and “No cameras!” can somewhat hamper the experience.
 Just try to block that out and take in the masterpieces that surround you including the magnificent Creation of Adam.

 Saint Peter’s Basilica

 Saint Peter’s Basilica is the largest church in the world and was built on the site of a church that covered Saint Peter’s tomb.
 This stunningly beautiful church holds many important works of art including the famous Pieta by Michelangelo.
 Saint Peter’s is a place of pilgrimage for Catholics as the original site, Circus of Nero, is where the Romans martyred thousands of Christians in the first century.
-Don’t miss climbing to the top of the dome for 360 degree views of Rome and Saint Peter’s Square.
+Don’t miss climbing to the top of the dome for 360-degree views of Rome and Saint Peter’s Square.
 As mentioned in the Scavi Tour notes you will exit into Saint Peter’s Basilica so plan accordingly.

-The Vatican and it’s Popes have been protected by the Swiss Guard since 1506 and despite their rather elegant looking uniforms they are much more than a colorful sight for tourists.
+The Vatican and its Popes have been protected by the Swiss Guard since 1506 and despite their rather elegant looking uniforms, they are much more than a colorful sight for tourists.
 Every member of the Swiss Guard is highly trained in weaponry and martial arts.
 To become a member of the Swiss Guard they must be Catholic, single, Swiss males between the ages of 18-30 and former members of the Swiss military.
-In my experience it seems they must also be quite handsome!
+In my experience, it seems they must also be quite handsome!